Milestone-Proposal:White Organic LED, 1993

 Justification of Name in Citation

-Junji Kido's achievements in the invention of the white OLED are outlined in the following four sections:
+Junji Kido's notable achievements in the invention of the white OLED are summarized in four sections:

 Current Activities